arconnectio/landing/outstatic/content/knowledge-base-articles/using-the-keystone-hardware-wallet-with-arconnect.md

 slug: 'using-the-keystone-hardware-wallet-with-arconnect'
 description: ''
 coverImage: ''
-category: [{"value":"wallet-management","label":"Wallet management"},{"value":"apps-and-connections","label":"Apps & connections"}]
+category: [{"value":"wallet-management","label":"Wallet management"},{"label":"Browser Extension","value":"browser-extension"}]
 publishedAt: '2024-03-11T05:07:11.108Z'
 ---

+Note - The Keystone integration is only available with the ArConnect Browser Extension.

 ## What is Keystone?